Cloudflare Docs

 `;

-You have designed the client-side part of this code to handle an array of todos and render a list of simple HTML elements.
+You have designed the client-side part of this code to handle an array of todos and render a list of HTML elements.
 There is a number of things that you have been doing that you have not quite had a use for yet – specifically, the inclusion of IDs and updating the todo’s completed state.
 These things work well together to actually support updating todos in the application UI.

 To start, it would be useful to attach the ID of each todo in the HTML.
 By doing this, you can then refer to the element later in order to correspond it to the todo in the JavaScript part of your code.
 Data attributes and the corresponding dataset method in JavaScript are a perfect way to implement this.
 When you generate your div element for each todo, you can attach a data attribute called todo to each div: